gabrielgo-ctf/write-ups/RHme3/ClimateControllerCatastrophe/README.md

 In addition to the attached challenge and reversing binaries, you're provided a special "challenge" which you can flash to wipe the EEPROM of your dashboard computer.

 ## Write-up
+It was an interesting challenge, it was the challenge with more points and it mixed several disciplines: reversing, exploitation, can bus and encryption algorithms (I like the encryptions :smile:).
 When I resolved this challenge I didn't know the OBD and UDS protocols so I reversed the code of all commands to know how they worked.
 Later, when I resolved Auto-PSY, I read about them and I saw we had three UDS commands in this challenge.

 ### Reversing
  - There are two CAN IDs implemented in the challenge: 0665 and 0776